UoB-COMSM0166/2025-group-11b/README.md

     - As a player, I want dynamic difficulty to match my skill level.

 - **Historical Elements & Landmarks**:
-  - `feat: Add landmarks`
+  - `Add landmarks`
-    - As a player, I want **Bristol landmarks** (e.g., Clifton Bridge, Bristol Castle) to provide defensive bonuses.
+    - As a player, I want to appreciate Bristol landmarks (e.g., Clifton Bridge, Bristol Castle) while gaining defensive bonuses.
   - `feat: Include historical learning`
     - As a player, I want to learn about **historical events and figures**.